larryhastings/correlate/README.md

 The `-lowest_round_number` trick is the very clever bit.
 This lets us sort with highest values last, which is what the "match boiler" wants.
-But negating it means lower round numbers are now *higher* numbers.
+But negating it means lower round numbers are now *higher* numbers, which lets us prefer keys with lower round numbers.

 In terms of the abstract scoring formula,
 `score` is the fuzzy score, what's returned by calling the `compare()` method.